Kunitsu-Gami: Path of the Goddess Review

 In this story, the chaos starts right off the bat when the Seethe tilts the balance of the land by taking over the Shrine on Mount Kafuku.
 This takes place while the Shrine Maiden, Yoshiro, tries to purify it and hold back the Seethe while her protector, Soh, makes his way to her.

-For those who don’t know, Kagura is a ceremonial dance, but in this case; it’s combined with combat when fighting with Soh while Yoshiro does her own form of Kagura as a Shrine Maiden.
-This alone adds a whole other level of intrigue to Kagura with how it’s implemented and how well it ties into the story, though combining combat with Kagura can also make combat feel somewhat slow too.
+For those who don’t know, Kagura is a ceremonial dance, but in this case, it’s combined with combat when fighting with Soh, while Yoshiro does her own form of Kagura as a Shrine Maiden.
+This alone adds a whole other level of intrigue to Kagura with how it’s implemented and how well it ties into the story, though combining combat with Kagura can also make combat feel somewhat slow.

 Luckily, you can speed things up by Fast-Forwarding time with Soh.
 However, time is not always on your side, and you still need to keep Yoshiro alive.
 It’ll eventually boil down to a matter of whether or not you have enough time left in the day for her to reach the Torii Gate, or you’ll have to tell her to stop moving forward so you can handle the next wave of Seethe.

 Naturally, you’ll need to upgrade Soh and your villager army, though this doesn’t require crystals like everything else.
 Musubi seems to be as scarce as common sense at the Flat Earth convention, but it’s also the most valuable resource you can get since you’ll need it to upgrade your villager roles.
-However, Musubi isn’t impossible to get either taking care of tasks around the villages, such as rebuilding or restoring the broken down and defiled building will usually reward you with some Musubi.
+However, Musubi isn’t impossible to get either.
+Taking care of tasks around the villages, such as rebuilding or restoring the broken down and defiled buildings, will usually reward you with some Musubi.

 Unfortunately, you’re also being pushed to do more stages or villages as each task will have a duration tied to it measured in stages.
-As an example, rebuilding a small Shrine will take one stage, or clearing out another village/encounter.
+For example, rebuilding a small shrine will take one stage, or clearing out another village/encounter.
 Luckily, stages can be repeated endlessly if you want to go down the perfectionist route before starting with another village.
 This is great if you want to maintain a form of maximum strength for each new encounter.

 With your villagers taken care of, you’ll also need to give Soh some much-needed upgrades, though the rules are slightly different for him.
 Soh’s power seems to stay pretty consistent, but his cutting edge comes into play with Tsuba Guards and Mazo Talismans.
 Their uses are as straightforward as can be; Tsuba Guards give Soh unique powers he can unleash on the Seethe to even the playing field.